-Before getting started here is a quick I did on the power of using Hubspot templates.
+Before getting started here is a quick video I created to show you the first steps I recommend after you’ve purchased the templates.

 Once you’ve made the purchase through the Hubspot Marketplace , the template(s) will automagically be added to your account within a few seconds.
 You can see that they’ve been added by going into the Design Manager and selecting the templates folder in the sidebar on the left.
 The easiest thing to do is use the search field and start typing “CLEAN 4 -”

 Waaalaaa!
 There they are!
 Now, let’s start using these suckers.

 Ohhh, cloning… It sounds so futuristic and cool.
 (That’s the nerdy side of me talking.)
 Cloning is definitely the first thing you want to do before attributing a template to any page that you’re going to create.
 By default, Hubspot doesn’t allow you to make any changes to the original template as a safeguard.
 That way you can’t accidentally f’ something up (which is a good thing!)
 This safeguard will also give you the ability to make quick and easy template-level changes even after you created a page with the template.